magsol/Twitterbot/README.md

 -----------

 1. Fill out the necessary fields in config.php (there are several).
-  - BOT_ACCOUNT: The display name for your bot.
+  - `BOT_ACCOUNT`: The display name for your bot.
-  - BOT_PASSWORD: The password to log into your bot (will be removed once Twitter's Streaming API is integrated into OAuth...for now, a necessary evil).
+  - `BOT_PASSWORD`: The password to log into your bot (will be removed once Twitter's Streaming API is integrated into OAuth...for now, a necessary evil).
-  - CONSUMER_KEY: OAuth Consumer Key, obtained by creating an app for this bot.
+  - `CONSUMER_KEY`: OAuth Consumer Key, obtained by creating an app for this bot.
-  - CONSUMER_SECRET: Same as above.
+  - `CONSUMER_SECRET`: Same as above.
-  - OAUTH_TOKEN: Same as above.
+  - `OAUTH_TOKEN`: Same as above.
-  - OAUTH_TOKEN_SECRET: Same as above.
+  - `OAUTH_TOKEN_SECRET`: Same as above.
-  - DB_NAME: Name of the database this application's data can be stored in.
+  - `DB_NAME`: Name of the database this application's data can be stored in.
-  - DB_HOST: Host on which the database resides (usually "localhost").
+  - `DB_HOST`: Host on which the database resides (usually "localhost").
-  - DB_USER: Username of the account that has admin access to the DB_NAME database.
+  - `DB_USER`: Username of the account that has admin access to the DB_NAME database.
-  - DB_PASS: Password for the above user.
+  - `DB_PASS`: Password for the above user.

   Within the $actions array you have optional definitions (required if you want the bot to do anything interesting) to customize how your bot behaves.
 If you